 You have no items in your cart.

-On Thursday, October 24th, at 7pm at the Emerson Center, The Bozeman Doc Series presents the Montana premiere of the critically acclaimed new documentary, Slay the Dragon.
+On Thursday, October 24th, 2019, at 7pm at the Emerson Center, The Bozeman Doc Series presented the Montana premiere of the critically acclaimed new documentary, Slay the Dragon.

 Gerrymandering, the practice of redrawing electoral maps to serve the party in power, has been around for centuries.
 But in today’s hyper-partisan political environment it has been taken to unprecedented extremes by both political parties.

 Shining a light on this timely subject, Slay the Dragon follows Katie Fahey, a young, politically inexperienced Michigander who forms the group Voters Not Politicians working to bring a measure onto the state’s ballot to require an independent group—not the legislature —to draw the lines.
 Meanwhile, in Wisconsin, the film chronicles the work of an activist group challenging the state’s redistricting in a case that makes it all the way to the US Supreme Court.
 A detailed, maddening, and ultimately inspiring look at a pressing national issue, the film deftly balances the facts and maps with the tireless work of everyday people doing all they can to ensure democracy will survive.

 Slay the Dragon world-premiered at this year’s Tribeca Film Festival to widespread critical acclaim.

 “Slay the Dragon is the most important political film of the year, and it may prove to be one of the key political films of the decade.
 It’s a documentary about gerrymandering, and offhand it would be hard to think of a subject less sexy.
 But that issue, more than any other, is the subject from which American democracy now hangs.
 By a thread.
 And Slay the Dragon is an incisively made and morally suspenseful film, at once chilling and stirring.”
 Variety